arashalaei/monsters-rolodex/README.md

 # A simple project using Reactjs
-Familiarity with Reactjs basic concepts such as: class component, function component, state, props , ...
+<p>Familiarity with Reactjs basic concepts such as: class component, function component, state, props , ...</p>
 <b>See demo</b>: <a href="https://arashalaei.github.io/monsters-rolodex/">Click</a>